yob/lita-gsuite/README.md

 * ratio of 2fa uptake
 * list groups with no members
 * list users who have some admin privileges but don't use 2fa
-* list users who have never signed in